choreonoid/choreonoid-doc/en/wrs2018/overview.rst

 * Participation format: applicants form teams and submit application documents.
 Participation is free of charge.
 Participation is possible once application documents have been approved.
 * Number of participating teams: 8
 * `Prize money: <http://worldrobotsummit.org/download/guideline/prize_money_for_the_wrc2018_en.pdf>`_ : 1st = 10 million yen; 2nd = 3 million yen; 3rd = 1 million yen
-* Official website information page: http://worldrobotsummit.org/en/wrc2018/disaster/

-.. note:: WRS competitions are scheduled to also be held in 2020.
-It is expected that the same simulation competition will be held as in the 2018 event, and applications will once again be accepted for participating teams.
-So, if you are interested, please consider taking his opportunity to take part.

 .. _wrs2018_overview_rules: